aimeos/aimeos-docs/src/manual/coupon-details.md

 Provider (required)
 : This is the last part of the coupon provider class name, e.g. "FixedRebate" for the "\Aimeos\MShop\Coupon\Provider\FixedRebate".
 The name of the provider is **case sensitive**, so "fixedrebate" is not the same as "FixedRebate"!
 A list of available providers is shown when you click into the input field.
 Selecting a provider adds it to the input field.
 Furthermore, each provider can be enhanced by one or more decorators, which can be choosen from the drop-down list that appears when the "+" symbol next to the input field is clicked.
-Selecting a decorator adds it sequentially to the provider and any previously added decorator(s).
-(Keep in mind that each decorator brings its own configuration settings.
-Therefore, depending on which decorator you activate and how many decorators you implement, the amount of configuration fields on the right site / in the lower section of the detail page will change.)
+Selecting a decorator adds it sequentially to the provider or any other previously added decorator(s).
 For a detailed description of all the available coupon providers and decorators provided by the Aimeos core, have a look at [Available coupons](coupons.md) and [Adding features](coupon-decorators.md).

 Start date (optional)